 Portions are smaller, but not by much – and seem to be much fresher.

-Unlike in US stores, in general you checkout, then bag your own groceries out of your basket on a small side counter deisgned for that purpose.
+Unlike US stores, in Japan you checkout, then bag your own groceries out of your basket on a small side counter just for that purpose.

-There is also a general drug-food chain of smaller stored called Welcia which sometimes has some good discount deals on food and snackes.
+There’s also a drug-food chain of smaller stored called Welcia which sometimes has good discount deals on food + snacks.
 If you’re in the mood for something like a box of butter cookies, you might able to find them at Welcia for $1.

 The Japanese discount store Don Quijote also has a food section – some stores have a better selection than others.
 You can find some good deals here for ¥100 or under a few dollars.
 It pays to look around.